sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 instead of layereing multiple shaders on top of each other.

+######Polysurface Curvature

+The Polysurface Curvature Node now has an additional 'Normal Map Mix'.
+When a Normal Map (for example a 'Normal Map' Channel) is attached to the handle in the Nodegraph you are able to mix or add edges from a normalmap into the final calculation of the curvature

 ######Procedurals ready for Nodegraph _WIP

 MARI EXTENSION PACK procedurals have been cleaned for the Nodegraph